*Please note, due to COVID-19, some extracurriculars may be suspended until further notice. Select clubs may meet VIRTUALLY.*

 Gourmet Cooking Club

-The Cooking Club will meet once a week for 1 1/2 hours to experience preparing and tasting healthy food.
+The Cooking Club comes together to experience preparing and tasting healthy food.

 The Green Team.
 School Improvement Projects: Paper Recycling; Energy Audits/Conservation, Cafeteria Recycling Audits, School Beautification-Garden/Clean-Up/Gifts of Nature.